 In 2019, permits opened on February 1st at 8:00 a.m.

 In the days leading up to that, a message on the website’s homepage instructed users to create an account beforehand and log in so they would be ready to make a reservation at 8:00 a.m.

 I followed these instructions and refreshed my browser at that time.
 A link appeared that said, “Make a Campground Reservation.”
 I clicked on it, selected the number of people in my reservation, and clicked continue but nothing happened.

 I clicked to go back to the previous page and tried several more times before attempting to sign out and sign in again.
 In hindsight, I would not recommend doing this because I could not get back in for 2 hours.
 Finally, I was able to get back in, select dates with the calendar widget, and purchase permits.

-As of 2019, all permits available to the public are for 4 day, 3 night campground reservations.
+All permits available to the public are for 4 day, 3 night campground reservations.
 Weeknights cost $100 per person and weekend nights (Friday, Saturday, and Sunday) cost $125 per person.
 This puts your total cost between $300 and $375 per person.

-As of 2019, permits are transferrable.
+Permits are transferrable.
 To transfer your permit(s), log in to the official website, click the “Campground” tab to view your reservations, and click the “Transfer Reservation” button.

 You can either transfer the permit directly to someone else or list it on the cancellation page for anyone to see.
 Your permit is purchased at full price by another party and 90% of your money is refunded.